1. What is Rehydration?

-The BAM portal in BizTalk Server provides real time, end to end visibility into a business process.
-It is a Web based feature that consists of a collection of pages.
+Answer: The BAM portal in BizTalk Server provides real-time, end to end visibility into a business process.
+It is a Web-based feature that consists of a collection of pages.
 You can customize BAM to enhance the performance and experience for your users.

 22. Which language does expression shape support?

-Expression shape allows for writing XLANG/S statements that provide C# like coding capabilities.
-(BizTalk interview questions Latest 47)
+Answer: Expression shape allows for writing XLANG/S statements that provide C# like coding capabilities.

-23. How do you call a Non Serializable .Net helper class inside an Expression Shape?
+23. How do you call a nun Serializable .Net helper class inside an Expression Shape?

 - Add a reference to that class.

 - Make sure your Orchestration is Long-Running transactional.